cogentcore/core/docs/content/1-basics/3-events.md

 })
 ```

-The [[events.Event]] object passed to the function can be used for various things like obtaining detailed event information.
+The [[doc:events.Event]] object passed to the function can be used for various things like obtaining detailed event information.
 For example, you can determine the exact position of a click event:

 ```Go
 core.NewButton(b).SetText("Click me!").OnClick(func(e events.Event) {